Neuropsychological Evaluations for Children Struggling in School

 𝟐. In-Person Testing

-Testing is typically completed over 2–3 in-person sessions, depending on your child’s age, needs, and attention stamina.
-Sessions last 1.5-3 hours each.
+2–3 sessions depending on your child’s age, needs, and attention stamina.

 Why families choose Duhning Psychological Services